eaprelsky/infodynamics/book/12_revolutionary_education.md

 ## Reflection

-As you consider the potential for educational transformation through information physics, think about your own learning experiences.
+As you consider the potential for educational transformation through information dynamics, think about your own learning experiences.
 Can you identify moments when instruction matched or mismatched your cognitive circuit characteristics?
 How might your educational journey have been different with personalized impedance matching and resonance optimization?

 The revolution in education isn't just about improving test scores or graduation rates—it's about unleashing human potential that has been systematically constrained by one-size-fits-all approaches.
 When we engineer learning environments that work with rather than against cognitive circuits, we enable every individual to achieve their full intellectual and creative potential.